 Explored by James of Travel Collecting

-Hudson Valley in New York is often overshadowed by the glittering city to its south or other more famous national parks, but it is truly one of the most beautiful places in the US.
+🌳 From farms to parks: Hudson Valley in New York is often overshadowed by the glittering city to its south and other more famous national parks, but it is truly one of the best hidden gems on East Coast.
 The area is filled with farms, woods, and parks that are easy to visit.

-Many of the farms in the area are open for U-pick fruit, and depending on the season, you can pick (and eat) your fill of fresh peaches, apples, and pears.
-Some of them, like Westwind Orchard in Accord and Stone Ridge Orchards, even serve fresh woodfire pizza and home-brewed cider in fields next to the apple trees!
+🍎 Pick fresh fruits: Many of the farms in the area are open for U-pick fruit, and depending on the season, you can pick (and eat) your fill of fresh peaches, apples, and pears.
+Some farms, like Westwind Orchard in Accord and Stone Ridge Orchards, even serve fresh woodfire pizza and home-brewed cider in fields next to the apple trees!

 Explored by Constance of A Well-Read Wanderer

-Grab some coffee and check out live music at the Frederick Coffee Co, then grab a treat across the street at Frederick Fudge & Ice Cream Co or Glory Doughnuts.
-After you’ve filled up on shopping and eating, take a walk along the beautiful Carroll Creek, gazing at the beautiful lily pads, following it all the way to Baker Park, where you’ll find live music performances on summer evenings.
+🔥 Insider Tip: Check out live music at the Frederick Coffee Co, then grab a treat across the street at Frederick Fudge & Ice Cream Co.
+After you’ve filled up on shopping and eating, take a walk along the beautiful Carroll Creek, gazing at the gorgeous lily pads, following it all the way to Baker Park, where you’ll find live music performances on summer evenings.